How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Oil-Based Preservatives

 Oil-based preservatives will either darken or lighten the wood.
-Specifically, creosote will turn it dark brown, pentachlorophenol will turn it light brown, and copper naphthenate can turn it dark green.
-The color wood retains after treatment is also in part determined by how much of each preservative was used.
+For example, creosote will turn it dark brown, pentachlorophenol will turn it light brown, and copper naphthenate can turn it dark green.

 How to Tell if Wood Is Treated for Burning

-Like pressure-treated wood, flame-retardant wood is supposed to be properly labeled so the consumer knows how strong it is, what chemicals were used to treat it, etc.
+Just like pressure-treated wood, flame-retardant wood is supposed to be properly labeled so the you know how strong it is, what chemicals were used to treat it, etc.

 When reading a label, one metric you should look out for is “Flame Spread“.
 This number indicates how combustible wood is on a scale from 0 to 100.